CALL TODAY! 480-788-2432

 Important Amino Acids in Hair Health

-Several essential amino acids play key roles in encouraging hair growth.
-Cysteine amino acid is packed with sulfur, and therefore vital in producing keratin.
-It’s been shown that cysteine supplementation can lead to stronger hair, reduced breakage, and even improved hair density.
+Several essential amino acids play a key role in encouraging hair growth.
+Cysteine amino acid is packed with sulfur and helps produce keratin.
+Research finds that cysteine supplementation can lead to stronger hair, reduced breakage, and even improved hair density.

 The role of lysine amino acid in hair growth cannot be overstated.
 It helps your body produce collagen and aids in the absorption of iron.
 This mineral is critical for healthy hair.
 If you suffer from hair thinning, your diet could be deficient in lysine.

-Branched-chain amino acids, often known for their role in muscle health are incredibly beneficial for hair follicles.
-Studies show that BCAAs help stimulate protein synthesis and promote blood circulation to the scalp, ensuring that hair follicles get the oxygen and nutrients they need for healthy growth.
+Branched-chain amino acids are known for supporting muscle health but they are believed to be beneficial for hair health too.
+Studies show that BCAAs help stimulate protein synthesis and promote blood circulation to the scalp.
+This helps ensure that hair follicles get the oxygen and nutrients they need for healthy growth.

-Isoleucine, in particular, has been found to open potassium ion channels in hair follicle cells, which helps them function better and encourages healthier hair growth.
-BCAAs may also work in tandem with other hair loss treatments, boosting their effectiveness for even better results.
+Isoleucine, in particular, has been found to open potassium ion channels in hair follicle cells, which helps them function better and encourage healthier hair growth. .

 The Risks of Amino Acid Deficiency